 Even though a single employee is less likely to rent a two-bedroom apartment (as per the study), the Bay Area’s gigantic cost of living certainly makes apartment affordability a challenge.
 This is all made more daunting since, as restaurant staff knows well, tips are everything.

 With most occupations, employees can budget expenses based on a fixed salary—paychecks are predictable.
 Restaurant staff can estimate their average take-home pay, but that number varies greatly based on the generosity of patrons.
-For that reason, increased minimum wage rates and no-tip policies offer restaurant owners and managers the opportunity to provide staff a consistent income suitable to the cost of living.
+For that reason, increased minimum wage rates and tip free restaurants offer owners and managers the opportunity to provide staff a consistent income suitable to the cost of living.

 The catch: restaurant budgets are static.
 If more money is going to the employee payroll, there needs to be compensation elsewhere.
 Enter: the menu.